111 W. Montgomery Avenue

 Files for each town in Montgomery County, public schools, Historic Houses, Crimes, Businesses, Religious Establishments, Mills, Clubs, Customs and Folklore, the Civil War and other subjects pertinent to Montgomery County.
-Files contain newspaper clippings, pamphlets, papers from the Maryland National Capitol Parks & Planning Commission, copies of Maryland Historical Trust inventories of historic properties, and other ephemera.
+Files contain newspaper clippings, pamphlets, papers from the Maryland National Capital Parks & Planning Commission, copies of Maryland Historical Trust inventories of historic properties, and other ephemera.